SorenSj/ansible-proxmox-cluster/README.md

+## Minimum hardware requirements

 ## My setup

-The included [hosts](inventory/hosts) file references 3 identically configured [Shuttle XPC nano NC40U7](https://www.shuttle.eu/en/products/nano/nc40u7) min PC called `pxenode1`, `pxenode2`, and `pxenode3`.
+The included [hosts](inventory/hosts) file references 3 identically configured [Shuttle XPC nano NC40U7](https://www.shuttle.eu/en/products/nano/nc40u7) mini PCs called `pxenode1`, `pxenode2`, and `pxenode3`.
 Furthermore, there are 3 Intel NUCs that are part of my Proxmox cluster, but which are not part of the Ceph cluster.
 The 3 machines are called `pxemail` (mail server and mail scanner). `pxelog` (central log server) and `pxesearch` (OpenSearch server).
 Also included is a Synology NAS server with 8TB RAID.
-It is used for backup and OS iso files.
+It is used for backup and storage for OS iso files.

 NOTE: This is a very minimal ceph setup.
 Ceph should ideally use more disks and more nodes.
 This setup can theoretically survive if one of the nodes dies.
 Two of the three nodes must still be operational for your data to survive.
 Do your backups!